jiangangchen747/Facial-Expression-Recognition/index.md

-**This is the project website for CS 766 Computer Vision in the University of Wisconsin-Madison**
+**This is the project website for CS 766 Computer Vision at the University of Wisconsin-Madison**
 ## Documents
 [Proposal](https://github.com/arrow789/CS766_Project/files/8614111/CS766.Project.Proposal.pdf)